Ciguatera Toxicity

 These agents are used empirically to treat neurologic symptoms associated with ciguatera poisoning.
 The toxic effect of ciguatoxin results from the opening of sodium channels in excitable tissues such as nerve and muscle.
 Mannitol produces osmotic inhibition of water transport in the proximal tubule and a subsequent decreased gradient for passive sodium absorption in the ascending limb of the loop of Henle.

-Clinical Context: Acetaminophen is a clinically proven analgesic and antipyretic that produces analgesia by elevating the pain threshold and reduces fever through its action on the hypothalamic heat-regulating center.
+Clinical Context: Acetaminophen is a clinically proven analgesic and antipyretic that produces analgesia by elevating the pain threshold and that reduces fever through its action on the hypothalamic heat-regulating center.
 It equals aspirin in analgesic and antipyretic effectiveness and is unlikely to produce many of the adverse effects associated with aspirin and aspirin-containing products.

 Class Summary